jet/equinox/README.md

 - For all new comers, keep reading!

 # Design Motivation
 Equinox's design is informed by discussions, talks and countless hours of hard and thoughtful work invested into many previous systems, [frameworks](https://github.com/NEventStore), [samples](https://github.com/thinkbeforecoding/FsUno.Prod), [forks of samples](https://github.com/bartelink/FunDomain), the outstanding continuous work of the [EventStore](https://github.com/eventstore) founders and team and the wider [DDD-CQRS-ES](https://groups.google.com/forum/#!forum/dddcqrs) community.
 It would be unfair to single out even a small number of people despite the immense credit that is due.
+Some aspects of the implementation are distilled from [`Jet.com` systems dating all the way back to 2013](http://gorodinski.com/blog/2013/02/17/domain-driven-design-with-fsharp-and-eventstore/).

+Event Sourcing

 _If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, tradeoffs and pitfalls as you apply it to your Domain, look no further than the thriving 2000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice 24x7 (psst there are [#equinox](https://ddd-cqrs-es.slack.com/messages/CF5J67H6Z) and [#sql-stream-store](https://app.slack.com/client/T0HCLN01Y) channels where you can ask questions or offer feedback)._ ([invite link](https://j.mp/ddd-es-cqrs))

-Some aspects of the implementation are distilled from [`Jet.com` systems dating all the way back to 2013](http://gorodinski.com/blog/2013/02/17/domain-driven-design-with-fsharp-and-eventstore/).

 # Features